PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 ## Synthesize End to End

 When training is done or pretrained models are downloaded.
 You can run `synthesize_e2e.py` to synthsize.
-An example shell script `synthesize_e2e.sh` is provided.

 ```text
 usage: synthesize_e2e.py [-h] [--speedyspeech-config SPEEDYSPEECH_CONFIG]